1936 The New Yankee Juggernaut

 Helped by DiMaggio’s presence, the Yankees were thrust back to superhuman strength.
 Protected again in the lineup, Gehrig smashed 49 home runs—14 alone against the hapless Browns, the most ever by a player against one team in a single year.
 Gehrig also racked up 400 total bases for the fifth time in his career—another record.

 The power surge among the rest of the Yankees was electrifying.
 The team set a record with 995 RBIs, with five players knocking in over 100 each—including George Selkirk, Babe Ruth’s replacement in the outfield.
-Every regular starter in the lineup had at least ten home runs, except for outfielder Jake Powell—and that was only because he was dealt to the Yankees at midseasonPowell had seven home runs in his half-season at New York after collecting just one in Washington, where homers came anything but cheap at expansive Griffith Stadium..
+Every regular starter in the lineup had at least ten home runs, except outfielder Jake Powell—and that was only because he was dealt to the Yankees at midseasonPowell had seven home runs in his half-season at New York after collecting just one in Washington, where homers came anything but cheap at expansive Griffith Stadium..
 Catcher Bill Dickey set a record at his position by batting .362.
-Shortstop Frankie Crosetti, a traditionally poor hitter, batted a career-high .288.
-And first baseman Tony Lazzeri hit the lowest of all Yankee regulars at .287, but made up for his shortcomings by having the biggest day of any Yankee in 1936 with three home runs—including two grand slams—and an all-time AL record 11 RBIs during a 25-2 rout of Philadelphia in June.
+Shortstop Frankie Crosetti, a traditionally poor hitter, hit a career-high .288.
+And first baseman Tony Lazzeri hit the lowest of all Yankee regulars at .287, but made up for his shortcomings by having the biggest day of any Yankee in 1936 with three home runs—including two grand slams—with an all-time AL record 11 RBIs during a 25-2 rout of Philadelphia in June.
 Further underscoring the team’s intense depth of talent, Lazzeri batted eighth in the order that day.

 There would be no pennant race in the AL. The Yankees made a shamble of the competition, outscoring their opponents by a whopping 434 runs and finishing nearly 20 full games ahead of reigning champion Detroit.